kasperjj/LazyJSONBenchmark/README.md

 Boon | 4.140396 | 9.548963 | 6.3975185 | 6.1944
 LoganSquare | 1.766217 | 4.984128 | 3.0102225 | 3.036142

 The nearest competitor is almost 4 times slower than LazyJSON.
-This is what it was designed for - any other use case is simply a bonus!
+This is what it was designed for—any other use case is simply a bonus!

 ### SmallObject Parse and Access

-When I initially wrote LazyJSON it seemed possible that it would be able to compete, performance wise, as a general JSON parser if you were only interested in one or two fields from the objects you were parsing.
-My theory was that the initial speed gain achieved by the lazy parsing strategy would quickly be lost to the faster class based parsers as you pulled out more and more fields.
+When I initially wrote LazyJSON, it seemed possible that it would be able to compete, performance-wise, as a general JSON parser if you were only interested in one or two fields from the objects you were parsing.
+My theory was that the initial speed gain achieved by the lazy parsing strategy would quickly be lost to the faster class-based parsers as you pulled out more and more fields.

 However, that is not what I have found.
 The following test shows the results of pulling out all fields from the resulting objects.
-Thus forcing LazyJSON to do all the work it had initially skipped.
+Thus, forcing LazyJSON to do all the work it had initially skipped.

 JSON Library | Min | Max | Avg | Median
 -------------|-----|-----|-----|-------